mide0x/mide0x/README.md

 ---

-> *“Not your weights, not your brain.”* – A motto I believe in for open-source AI.
+> *“How can I lose when I came here with NOTHING?”* – A motto I believe in.